 Many Torahists claim that we Christians have been duped by an anti-semitic, Roman / Gentile corruption of the Christian theology.
 And out of what seems to be genuine love and sincerity, they are urging us to return to Torah.
 This idea immediately struck me at a gut level as wrong and possibly even heretical, but I’ve been having trouble explaining exactly why.
 And that’s a sure sign that I have either believed something I was told without checking it out for myself or that I don’t fully understand it yet.
 Either way, I wanted to get to the bottom of it.
 So I’ve been reading both Testaments of the Bible to gain a better understanding of Torah Law and the Messiah.
 I’ve also been reading a book called “Introduction to the Intertestamental Period” (Surburg) to gain a better understanding of the history of the Jews and the progression of Jewish teaching in the 400 years between the writing of the Old and New Testaments.
 And it’s been a thoroughly enjoyable experience that has opened my eyes to a number of new things.

 What I’ve found and will demonstrate below is that the old covenant (the Law and the Prophets) has been supplanted by the new covenant (the Kingdom of God) which Christ brought us.
 But it should be noted that the old covenant of the Law and the Prophets wasn’t destroyed or torn down.
 Rather it was fulfilled and completed.
-And it turns out that some parts of the Law of Moses were carried forward into the new covenant, the Law of Christ.
-And other parts of the Law of Moses have passed away.
+And it turns out that, while God’s laws and His promises are eternal, the law of Moses has passed away.

-Scripture is clear that followers of Yeshua are under the Law of Christ, not the Law of Moses, and therefore are not bound by the Torah.
-In fact, calling Christians to return to Torah is not only wrong, it’s dangerous and goes against Scripture, as you’ll see below.
+Scripture is clear that followers of Yeshua are under the law of Christ, not the law of Moses.
+In fact, calling Christians to “return to Torah” is not only wrong, it’s dangerous and goes against Scripture, as you’ll see below.

 The Law Versus The Kingdom